RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/redis-flash.md

 - Meet all [hardware requirements]({{< relref "/rs/administering/designing-production/hardware-requirements.md" >}}) and [software requirements]({{< relref "/rs/installing-upgrading/supported-platforms.md" >}}).
 - [Install Redis Enterprise Software]({{< relref "/rs/installing-upgrading/_index.md" >}}).

-Once these requirements are met, both Redis of Flash databases and all-RAM databases can be created and managed in the same cluster.
+Once these requirements are met, both Redis on Flash databases and all-RAM databases can be created and managed in the same cluster.
 For additional details, refer to [Creating a new database]({{< relref "/rs/administering/creating-databases/_index.md" >}}).